 Another such website claims to be a logistics company of some sort with an extremely vague mission statement that frankly makes no sense.
 There are no references either (that we could find) to its experience with any of the “best products” it writes about.

-A common theme among all these reviews is that they take the information found in the literature of each manufacturer’s epoxy coating and then restate in their own words these same features.
+A common theme among all these “Best epoxy reviews” is that they use the information found in the sales literature of each manufacturer’s epoxy floor coating to restate in their own words.

-Nevertheless, they do a poor job of explaining the benefits of each of these features and why one would be superior than the other.
+Nevertheless, they do a poor job of explaining the benefits of each of these features and why one would be superior over the other.

 They then create a professional looking list that ranks them in an order that, most often, is contrary to their actual performance characteristics in relation to each other.
 This in itself is irresponsible.

-In addition, few if any of these sites allow a platform to answer questions by readers.
-Some of our “Comments” sections in our articles have hundreds of questions from readers answered by us.
+In addition, few if any of these sites provide a platform to answer questions by readers.
+Some of the “Comments” sections in our articles have hundreds of questions from readers answered by us.

 Furthermore, the only floor coating products that many of these websites include in their lists are those that can be found on Amazon.
 This is an example of misleading the consumer as well.